diginc/HotSBuildCheatSheets/Home.md

 #### Updates
-**Update 2015/09/17 - First post Rexxar patch numbers, resetting the total games, proentially shifting builds around a lot.**
+**Update 2015/09/17 - First post Rexxar patch numbers, resetting the total games, potentially shifting builds around a lot.**

 Update 2015/09/04 - The build shorthand column now link to HeroesFire.com talent calulator with the URL customized for each build!
 Use them to see a more detailed view of the build and talents, or tweak builds slightly.